jonhoo/rust-imap/examples/README.md

 Examples
 ========

-This directory examples of working with the IMAP client.
+This directory contains examples of working with the IMAP client.

 Examples:
   * basic - This is a very basic example of using the client.